About the Office of the Chief Information Officer

 The Office of the Chief Information Officer (OCIO) leads strategy, policy, and standards for telecommunications, information technology, IT security and the management of the IM/IT investment portfolio for the Province.

-The OCIO is accountable for the operation of a broad government technology infrastructure as a key enabler in support of business transformation for Government, Broader Public Sector organizations and through participation inter-jurisdictionally on initiatives to evolve technology and business.
+The OCIO is accountable for the operation of a broad government technology infrastructure as a key enabler in support of business transformation for Government, Broader Public Sector organizations and through participation in inter-jurisdictional initiatives to evolve technology and business.

 The Government Chief Information Officer (GCIO) is a senior executive who creates IT strategies and policies and leads the OCIO.
-Bette-Jo Hughes is the GCIO for the province of British Columbia.
+CJ Ritchie is the GCIO for the province of British Columbia.

 The GCIO has a leadership role in re-engineering government’s business processes and the underpinning IT infrastructures to increase the productive, efficient and valuable use of information.

 - Manages the IM/IT Capital Investment Program

 - Ensures the security of government’s information is maintained and protected